 - Personal attacks against another commenter or the writer of the post/website.
-This can run from name calling to sentences which include the words “people like you” or statements which begin “I bet you” or “you must/probably” etc. This is regardless of what “side” you’re on.
+This can run from name-calling to sentences that include the words “people like you” or statements that begin with “I bet you” or “you must/probably” etc. This is regardless of what “side” you’re on.

 - Jokes or aggressive negative comments on the aesthetic appearance of a person (commenters, writers, and folks mentioned in an article alike).

 - Hate speech or other clearly intentional jerk behavior.
 This includes, but is not limited to: the use of the word feminazi or comments which denigrate women, feminism or feminists, the LGBTQ community; broad imprecations or assumptions based on race; and anything that amounts to “ugh the gays,” “ugh liberals,” “ugh, fangirls,” etc.

 And yes, we’ll ban you if it keeps up too.

 - Engaging in any of the previously mentioned delete-worthy behaviors consistently and as part of a clear pattern OR presenting a particularly egregious example of one of those behaviors as a first comment (New to the site?
 Stopped by just to say something horrible?
 We don’t need you here.)
 We normally give one warning to a user before banning unless a pattern of behavior is clear.
 However, if a user commits one of these behaviors as their very first comment, we’ll skip that step.
 Disqus grants us the ability to see a commenter’s patterns of behavior on other Disqus-enabled sites as well, and we do not hesitate to consider behavior on other sites when determining whether to ban.